Using technology to create a more user-friendly procurement experience

 Another way to increase the customer satisfaction of procurement is to be a provider of insight and foresight to the business.

-Again, technology is a key enabler, but it is first important for procurement to do its homework and understand what the business wants to see and to help them use technology to achieve this, rather than falling into the trap of only collecting data required for internal reporting or prioritising activities.
+Again, technology is a key enabler, but it is first important for procurement to do its homework and understand what the business wants to see and to help them use technology to achieve this, rather than falling into the trap of only collecting data required for internal reporting or prioritizing activities.

 For example, procurement might identify some specific supplier performance data as critical to managing the risks related to certain key suppliers.
-By working with suppliers and the business to introduce a process for quality data capture and deploying technology for automation and to visualise the insights, procurement can put this information directly into the hands of business stakeholders.
+By working with suppliers and the business to introduce a process for quality data capture and deploying technology for automation and to visualize the insights, procurement can put this information directly into the hands of business stakeholders.
 These stakeholders can use the insight to make more informed, data-driven decisions about their suppliers and manage risks more effectively.

 As a source of valuable information, procurement can create a pull for its services and position itself to have greater impact, but it needs to ensure there are strong feedback loops concerning data quality so that credibility is not undermined.